New protocols to diagnose and treat babies with biliary atresia

 In 2022, Natasha Corbitt, M.D., Pediatric Surgeon and Assistant Professor at UT Southwestern, and other surgeons on the Children’s Health team replaced this approach with laparoscopic cholangiogram.
 It involves making 2-3 smaller incisions – totaling 7 millimeters or less – to inject the dye and view the area with a camera.

-But research by Dr. Corbitt and her colleagues suggests they can make cholangiogram even less invasive and not require incisions or even sedation.
+But unpublished research by Dr. Corbitt and her colleagues aims at developing a new approach to assess bile flow without using cholangiogram.
 The team gave a group of babies with suspected biliary atresia a fluorescent dye called indocyanine green – the same dye used for cholangiogram – intravenously.
 All of the babies who were confirmed not to have biliary atresia passed the dye from their liver to small intestines and pooped out the dye in their diaper.
 The dye could be seen simply by using a near-infrared camera, which many children’s hospitals have, Dr. Corbitt noted.
 In the pilot study, none of the babies with biliary atresia passed the dye because of their scarred bile ducts.

 “Not having to be in the operating room and just giving that dye through an IV will help us exclude or make the diagnosis of biliary atresia a lot earlier,” Dr. Corbitt says.